Inner-iteration preconditioning with a symmetric splitting matrix for rank-deficient least squares problems: Conclusions.

 \section{Conclusions.}

 We considered applying stationary iterative methods with a symmetric splitting matrix as inner-iteration preconditioning to Krylov subspace methods.
-We gave a necessary and sufficient condition such that the inner-iteration preconditioning matrix is definite, and show that CG and MR preconditioned by the inner iterations determines a solution of symmetric linear systems including the singular case.
+We gave conditions such that the inner-iteration preconditioning matrix is definite, and show that CG and MINRES preconditioned by the inner iterations determines a solution of symmetric linear systems including the singular case.
 Applying these results to CGLS, LSQR, LSMR, CGNE, and MRNE preconditioned by inner iterations, and we guaranteed using these methods for solving least squares and minimum-norm solution problems whose coefficient matrices are not necessarily of full rank.